Ale-Deto04/SpMV_Optimization/openmp/README.md

 This simple format makes it easy to parse and collect results for further analysis.

-A verbose flag `-v` can be used for a more detailed output.
+A verbose flag `-v` can be used for a more detailed output e.g.

 ```bash
 ./sequential /path/to/matrix -v